 The deadline for assistantship applications is the same date as indicated for program application (December 15th).
 Applying for assistantships is a separate process.
-Please wait until you are accepted into our program to apply for an assistantship!
 We begin work immediately after the designated application deadline to review MPH program applications and recommend acceptances and select a pool of assistantship candidates from among those who applied for an assistantship and have been recommended for program acceptance.
-Assistantship interviews usually occur February - early March.
+Assistantship interviews usually occur February/early March.